Tawnygoody/MS2-World-of-Rugby/README.md

 - ### Design
     - #### Colour Scheme
         - The main colours for the website are Brown, and Rusty colours.
 These have been picked from the logo Image to compliment the website.
-White and Orange have been used for the text in places to increase color contrast and allow easier readability.
+White and yellow have been used for the text in places to increase color contrast and allow easier readability.
+            - #312018 & #c8831b have been picked from the logo and have been used throughout the site.
+            - #1c961b has been picked from the game page background image, when no dark overlay has been applied, and has been used to style the audio button.
+            - #fff & #fbf41d have been used to increase readibility.
     - #### Typography
         - Quattrocento will be used for headings and titles and Radley will be used for the websites content.
 San-serif will be used as a fallback, should there be an error with the imported fonts.
 These fonts are in-keeping with the websites